 The Hostage Negotiations Team is specially trained to bring situations involving barricaded individuals and hostages to peaceful conclusions.
 Negotiators volunteer for the team in addition to their regular duty assignments.

-The Crime Prevention Unit started in May of 2018 it includes Teen Court, The Community Organizer, Alcohol Enforcement, Electronic Fingerprint Unit, and Criminal Justice Program (at North Point High School) .
+To better address community needs, the Community Services Section was reorganized.
+The Crime Prevention Unit was reinstated in May of 2018 and now includes Teen Court, a Community Organizer, Alcohol Enforcement, Electronic Fingerprint Unit, and Criminal Justice Program (at North Point High School) .
 The unit is tasked with coordinating various events such as National Night Out, The Charles County Fair Display, Project Graduation, Crime Watch Kickoff and Citizens Advisory Council.
 The Crime Prevention Unit is responsible for the Project Lifesaver Program, various safety presentations for the commercial and residential community, Neighborhood Crime Watch Training and residential and commercial security assessments.
-From May through December of 2018, the Crime Prevention Unit made 39 presentations, attended 31 community meetings and events, and performed 886 commercial security assessments and 911 information updates for local businesses.
+In 2019, the Crime Prevention Unit made 96 presentations, attended 40 community meetings and events, and performed 797 commercial security assessments and 911 information updates for local businesses.

 High school students considering a career in law enforcement have an opportunity to learn about the criminal justice system as part of their academic curriculum in the Criminal Justice Program offered through an alliance between the CCSO and Charles County Public Schools.
 The program is held at North Point High School.